-4 1520 No part of this record may WARNING: This record contains Sensitive Security Information that is controlled under be disclosed to persons without a "need to know", as defined in 49 CFR parts 15 and 1520, except with the written permission of the Administrator of the Transportation Security Administration or the Secretary of Transportation.
+WARNING: This record contains Sensitive Security Information that is controlled under 42 CFR parts 15 and 1520.
+No nart of this record may be disclosed to persons without a "need to know", as defined in 49 CFR parts 15 and 1520, except with the written permission of the Administrator of the Transportation Security Administration or the Secretary of Transportation.
 Unauthorized release may result in civil penalty or other action.
 For U.S. government agencies, public disclosure is governed by 5 U.S.C.
 552 and 49 CFR parts 15 and 1520.